-I have downloaded over a dozen different versions of the Matricom G-Box Q firmware – version 1.3, 1.3.1 and 1.4 – and every single update failed.
-Hours spent trying to update using various workarounds and hacks, nothing worked.
+I have downloaded over a dozen different versions of the Matricom G-Box Q firmware – version 1.3, 1.3.1, and 1.4 – and every single update failed.
+Hours were spent trying to update using various workarounds and hacks, but nothing worked.

-I attempted to reach out to Matricom’s customer service department, but they only have hours Monday through Friday, from 9am-5pm EST. Not exactly convenient for those of us that work during the day.
+I attempted to reach out to Matricom’s customer service department, but they only have hours Monday through Friday, from 9 a.m. to 5 p.m.
+EST. Not exactly convenient for those of us who work during the day.

 So my caveat for the benchmarks in this test is that the firmware is still on version 1.2.
 Newer updates, I’m told, improve the performance of some of the bundled apps, like YouTube.
 However, I can’t confirm that because the upgrade was (evidently) beyond my technical expertise.

 My first step was looking at CPU-Z to verify the hardware specs and to see how the G-Box Q handles at idle.
-As expected, the Q shut down idle CPU cores in order to save power.
-This is common in devices that were based on mobile chipsets, so it’s perfectly normal to see the “Stopped” status of CPU 1, 2 and 3 in this image.
+As expected, the Q shut down idle CPU cores to save power.
+This is common in devices that were based on mobile chipsets, so it’s perfectly normal to see the “Stopped” status of CPUs 1, 2, and 3 in this image.

 AnTuTu 6 came out recently, so I had the opportunity to test Matricom’s flagship using that app.